What is Digital Asset Management and Why It Matters for Organizations

 What Corporate Roles Does DAM Assume?

-DAM systems in large organizations transcend multiple roles and are managed by a dedicated digital asset manager.
+DAM solutions in large organizations transcend multiple roles and are managed by a dedicated digital asset manager.

 Marketing & Product Managers